Why is Insulation Important?

 Most Common Types of Insulation Used in RVs

-All sorts of insulating materials exist for every manner of building project.
+All sorts of insulating materials exist for every manner of the building project.
 Here we’re going to focus on the three you are most likely to use in your camper:

 - Rigid Foam